godotengine/godot-docs/classes/class_os.rst

 void **alert** **(** :ref:`String<class_String>` text, :ref:`String<class_String>` title="Alert!" **)**

-Displays a modal dialog box using the host OS' facilities.
-Execution is blocked until the dialog is closed.
+Displays a modal dialog box using the host platform's implementation.
+The engine execution is blocked until the dialog is closed.

 .. rst-class:: classref-item-separator